AutoSpec: Automated Generation of Neural Network Specifications

 \end{myenumerate2}

-\heading{\CF{specification evaluation}'s inputs and outputs.} Specification evaluation takes two inputs: (1) a \spec set and (2) an evaluation dataset.
-The \spec set \(\Phi\) is a collection of \specs, with each specification \(\phi_i\) defined by an input range \(\phi_{X_i}\) and a corresponding expected output range \(\phi_{Y_i}\) (see \S\ref{ss:spec}).
-The evaluation dataset, comprising data points \(X_{eval}\) and their corresponding ground-truth labels \(Y_{eval}\), is used to assess the specification set \(\Phi\).
-The output of specification evaluation encompasses a set of metrics that measure the overall quality and effectiveness of \(\Phi\).
-These metrics provide a comprehensive view of the coverage and accuracy of the specifications.
+\heading{Specification Evaluation Inputs and Outputs.} Specification evaluation takes two inputs: (1) a \spec set $\Phi$, consisting of specifications $\phi_i = (\phi_{X_i}, \phi_{Y_i})$, and (2) an evaluation dataset comprising data points $X_{eval}$ and corresponding ground-truth labels $Y_{eval}$.
+The evaluation outputs metrics quantifying the overall quality and effectiveness of $\Phi$, providing insights into the specifications' coverage and accuracy.

-\heading{\CF{\spec} metrics.} Next, we define the metrics of true positives (TP), false positives (FP), false negatives (FN), and true negatives (TN), in the context of \specs.
-These metrics are used to further calculate precision, recall, and F1 score.
-Precision and recall measure the accuracy and coverage of the specification set, respectively, while the F1 score consolidates precision and recall into a single metric.

-We first provide the basic definitions of TP, FP, FN, TN for specifications, and then adapt these definitions to account for corner cases.